 Contact Mark Reynolds Solicitors

-To speak to one of our employment law team members in our offices situated in Liverpool, Leigh, Runcorn & Warrington, please call us on 0800 002 9577 for immediate assistance.
-Alternatively complete our online enquiry form in the red box on the right or by clicking here to go through to our contact page.
+To speak to one of our Employment Law team members contact John Halson at David.firstname.lastname@example.org or alternatively by telephone on 0800 002 9577.
+Alternatively, complete our online enquiry form in the red box on the right or by clicking here to go through to our contact page.
+John and Mike both have over 25 years experience in all matters relating to employment law and can provide immediate assistance in any of our offices, situated in Liverpool, Leigh, Runcorn & Warrington.